ChengzhuUwU/libAtsSim/README.md

 If you have any questions on our methods or our source code, please feel free to [contact me](https://chengzhuuwu.github.io/) **at any time**!!!

 ## Important Update

+2025.8.30: Fix the compile issue on Windows platform.

 2025.5.25: Fix the wrong calculation of enertia energy and gradient.